 There are four aspects of language learning: reading, writing, speaking, and listening.
 Most courses focus on one or two aspects while ignoring the rest.

-Rocket Spanish strikes a nice balance by teaching all four aspects fairly equally.
+Rocket Languages strikes a nice balance by teaching all four aspects fairly equally.

-From the beginning the audio lessons teach Spanish pronunciation alongside vocabulary.
+From the beginning Rocket Spanish lessons teach Spanish pronunciation alongside vocabulary.
 There are also activities at the end of every lesson which help you practice speaking (via voice recognition), listening, and writing.